MillanUka/Basic-Markdown-Editor/README.md

 # Basic-Markdown-Editor
-A basic web-based markdown editor
+A basic web-based Markdown editor.

 ## Technologies used
-- <a href="https://marked.js.org/#/README.md#README.md">Marked.js</a> - A markedown parser and compiler
+- <a href="https://marked.js.org/#/README.md#README.md">Marked.js</a> - A Markdown parser and compiler